Using a sales and marketing CRM in an agency is a strange love-hate relationship that is as much psychology as practical application.

 But the REAL issue producers don’t talk about is fear of exposure to their activities.
 Or lack thereof.

-Individuals who jump on board with a sales CRM are usually your high-producing salespeople.
+Individuals who jump on board with a sales CRM and a marketing CRM are usually your high-producing salespeople.
 They’re excited to have a way to help them stay current and get ahead.
 Any advantage they can use to help them work smarter, faster, more efficiently, they’re ALL OVER.

-Producers who drag their feet, complain, and refuse to participate are often your salespeople who may be better off with the title of “account executive” rather than “salesperson” because they’re not your activity-generators.
+Producers who drag their feet, complain, and refuse to participate are often the salespeople (who may be better off with the title of “account executive” rather than “salesperson” because they’re not your activity-generators).
 They know they’re not prospecting as much as they should, and gaining full insight into their activity will expose a lack of commitment to the role.

 It’s easy to sit in a sales meeting and talk hypothetically.
 An articulate person can wax about many ideas and theoretical things they’re going to be doing or have in the works, but those “things” can also be a lot of fluff to bluff their way through a potentially uncomfortable admission.